FlashAvatar: High-fidelity Head Avatar with Efficient Gaussian Embedding: Methods

 We can conveniently control Gaussian density by adjusting UV map resolution, sampling interval, and even the covering area of different parts on the UV map based on semantic correspondence.
 For example, we broaden up the interior mouth area on UV considering the complexity of the internal structure of mouth.
 It is worth noting that we add additional faces to close the mouth cavity since original FLAME mesh does not model interior mouth (see~\cref{fig:mouth}).

 According to~\cref{sec:preliminary}, Gaussian field can be parameterized as $G = \{\mathbf{\mu}, \mathbf{r}, \mathbf{s}, o, \mathbf{h}\}$.
 Through UV sampling, we have defined the initial position of mesh-attached Gaussians $\mathbf{\mu}_{M}$.
-And in our settings, $o$, $\mathbf{h}$, $\mathbf{r}$ and $\mathbf{s}$ are learnable parameters.
+And in our settings, opacity $o$, SH coefficients $\mathbf{h}$, rotation $\mathbf{r}$ and scaling $\mathbf{s}$ are learnable parameters.
 While the former two attributes, which decide the main appearance of avatars, converge to be fixed, the last two spatial parameters together with $\mathbf{\mu}_{M}$ are added with extra deformation to model non-surface features as well as dynamic details of the face.